jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Credit: [Office Space](https://en.wikipedia.org/wiki/Office_Space)_

-## Unhappy is a Sign of an Unhealthy Society
+## Unhappiness Means We Have an Unhealthy Society

 Our workplaces are riddled with too many bureaucrats, managers, and consultants.
 This way of life made us very unhappy.
 I wrote a book to try to convince you, it also made us dangerously complacent too.
 And now, sadly, it's obvious for everyone to see and feel every time we hear "the virus is getting closer."